"Bright toned and agile" The Irish Times

 Oratorio work includes Orff's Carmina Burana, Mozart Mass in C minor, Bach's Christmas Oratorio, Haydn's Nelson Mass and Creation, and Brahms' Requiem.

-She has performed Judith Wier's orchestral song-cycle Natural History with the RNCMSO, introduced by the composer, and again with Derby Concert Orchestra, and performed the role of Anna/Speaker in James MacMillan’s Parthenogenesis, which was recorded live for BBC Radio 3 and the South Bank Show.
+She has performed Judith Wier's orchestral song-cycle Natural History with the RNCMSO, introduced by the composer, and again with Derby Concert Orchestra, and performed the role of Anna/Speaker in James MacMillan’s Parthenogenesis, which was recorded live for BBC Radio 3.

 Cliona was a finalist in the City of Bologna Baroque Opera competition 2009, and the Ritorna Vincitor international opera competition 2010 in italy and was a member of the Artist's Panel for Dublin City Council from 2011-2014.